 - Bake for about 60 minutes, until a skewer comes out clean.
 Let the bread cool down completely before cutting into it and use a serrated knife to cut it.

-**Please ingore the fact that the video calls for baking powder (instead of baking soda).
+*BAKING SODA: Please ignore the fact that the video calls for baking powder (instead of baking soda).
 It’s a typo that we didn’t spot in time.
 Baking soda is the correct ingredient.